Chart Color Schemes

 Waterloo features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Waterloo's latest Census data showed 0.5% houses and 99.4% other dwellings.
-Sydney metro had 2.3% houses and 97.7% other dwellings.
-Home ownership in Waterloo was 6.3%, with mortgaged dwellings at 18.4% and rented ones at 75.3%.
-Median monthly mortgage repayments were $2,500 compared to Sydney metro's $2,705.
-Median weekly rent was $530 versus Sydney metro's $550.
-Nationally, Waterloo's mortgage repayments exceeded the Australian average of $1,863 and rents surpassed the national figure of $375.
+The latest Census evaluated in Waterloo showed 0.5% houses and 99.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 2.3% houses and 97.7% other dwellings.
+Home ownership in Waterloo was at 6.3%, with mortgaged dwellings at 18.4% and rented dwellings at 75.3%.
+The median monthly mortgage repayment in Waterloo was $2,500, below Sydney metro's average of $2,705.
+The median weekly rent in Waterloo was $530, compared to Sydney metro's $550.
+Nationally, Waterloo's mortgage repayments were higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing